PETA Members to Tout the Eco-Friendliness of Meat-Free Meals

 “There’s no time like St. Patrick’s Day to go green, and everyone can help the environment by kicking meat, eggs, and dairy foods to the curb,” says PETA Executive Vice President Tracy Reiman.
 “PETA wants concerned consumers to know that shrinking their carbon footprint is as easy as going vegan.”

-PETA—whose motto reads, in part, that “animals are not ours to eat”—notes that animal agriculture accounts for an estimated 50 percent of global greenhouse-gas emissions, and the United Nations has concluded that a global shift toward a vegan diet is necessary to combat the worst effects of climate change.
+PETA—whose motto reads, in part, that “animals are not ours to eat”—notes that animal agriculture accounts for an estimated 50 percent of global greenhouse-gas emissions, and the United Nations has concluded that a global shift toward a vegan diet is vital if we are to combat the worst effects of climate change.
 In addition, everyone who goes vegan saves more than 100 animals every year from daily suffering and a terrifying death in today’s industrialized meat, egg, and dairy industries.

 For more information, please visit PETA.org.